miszczak/BookStoreJava/README.md

 ***Adding a 9th line for xml output, using this comment within the commit message to see if it will show within Cx***

-***Adding a 10th line for csv output, using this comment within the commit message to see if it will show within Cx***
+***Adding a 10th line for csv output, using this comment within the commit message to see if it will show within Cx*** CxFlow service has been restarted after configuration changed ( from CxXml output to Csv output)